mohitsinghs/mohitsinghs.github.io/_content/code/no-tailwind.md

 // So this means parseAnimationValue is always an object
 ```

-Raw animations were being parsed, and their value was being extracted in an `Object` for processing.
-So, `parseAnimationValue` should return an `Object` containing `name`, but the declaration of this function said otherwise.
+Raw animations were being parsed, and their value was being extracted in an `js-->Object` for processing.
+So, `js-->parseAnimationValue` should return an `js-->Object` containing `js-->name`, but the declaration of this function said otherwise.

 ```js
 export default function parseAnimationValue(input) {